amizl/Pod-Vis/README.md

 then the MYSQL_DEVELOPMENT_DATABASE_URI could be
 - `MYSQL_DEVELOPMENT_DATABASE_URI=mysql+pymysql://cliovis:cliovis@mysql/cliovis`

+The schema will be auto-initialized next, but if there are any custom SQL files (such as a db dump) you want included you should now place them under db/docker-entrypoint-initdb.d/

 # Spinning up application
 After environment variables are setup, in the root directory (with the docker-compose.yml file),
 1. Run `docker-compose build`